Appearance

 The CES Letter lists six "other problems" as rapid-fire bullets — who appeared, Joseph's age, his motive, the revival timing, Presbyterian membership, Godhead theology — giving the impression of overwhelming contradiction without developing any single point enough for the reader to evaluate it.[4]

 This is accumulation, not analysis.
-Each of these has a documented answer.
+Each point has a documented answer.
 But stacked as a list, they feel unanswerable — which is the point.

 The 1832 account doesn't mention two personages, Satan's opposition, or the "which church" question.
 The CES Letter treats these omissions as contradictions — as if not mentioning something is the same as denying it.[2:1]

-That's not how memory works, and it's not how anyone evaluates historical accounts.
-Paul's three retellings of his Damascus Road experience in Acts vary on whether his companions heard the voice, whether only Paul fell down, and whether his commission came from Ananias or directly from Jesus.
-No serious biblical scholar treats those variations as evidence Paul invented the experience.[4]
+That's not how anyone evaluates historical accounts.
+Paul told his Damascus Road experience three different ways in Acts — his companions heard the voice or didn't, only Paul fell or everyone fell, Ananias delivered the commission or Jesus did it directly.
+No serious biblical scholar treats those variations as evidence Paul invented the experience.[5]

 The "late appearance" claim is factually wrong

 That's false.
-The Palmyra Reflector (February 14, 1831) — a hostile newspaper — reported that Joseph "had seen God frequently and personally."
-D&C 20:5, canonized in April 1830, references "a remission of his sins" in a three-part narrative matching the First Vision arc.
-The Joseph Capron affidavit (1827) mocked the Smiths for "holy intercourse with Almighty God."[6]
+The Palmyra Reflector (February 14, 1831) — a hostile newspaper — reported Joseph "had seen God frequently and personally."
+D&C 20:5, recorded in April 1830, references "a remission of his sins" in a narrative arc matching the First Vision.
+Joseph Capron's affidavit (1827) mocked the Smiths for "holy intercourse with Almighty God."[8]

 Hostile witnesses were talking about the vision before Joseph wrote it down.
 That's not the pattern of a story being invented.
 It's the pattern of an oral account that preceded a written one.